CompAndSave/hugo-decap-cas/content/posts/what-are-remanufactured-ink-cartridges-the-ultimate-guide.md

 Yes, you will get the same page yield as an original brand cartridge-unless you are using a badly made replacement printer ink.
 Reputable brands' remanufactured cartridges come with a warranty in case something goes wrong, so you're still covered if your cartridge breaks down.
 However, make sure to purchase your ink cartridges from a reputable source—not just any online store.

+## Best Remanufactured Ink Cartridges: 7 Tips for Buying

+Are remanufactured ink cartridges good or bad?
+Well, it depends on where you buy them.
+To ensure you get a high-quality product that works well, purchase remanufactured cartridges from a trusted vendor.
+To help you with that, here are some essential tips to consider when looking for the best remanufactured ink and toner cartridges:

+### 1. Read Remanufactured Ink Cartridges Reviews

+Check customer reviews before buying remanufactured ink cartridges.
+Reviews can give you an idea of the cartridge’s performance, print quality, and reliability, helping you choose a reliable product.

+### 2. Compare the Prices

+Price is one of the most important things to consider before buying a remanufactured ink cartridge.
+Always compare the prices of different sellers and ensure there is at least a 20-30% difference between OEM (original equipment manufacturer) and remanufactured products.

+This way, you can be confident that you are getting good value for your money.
+CompandSave offers up to 50% savings on remanufactured ink cartridges, so feel free to check out our collection.

+### 3. Check the Better Business Bureau Profile

+Before buying anything online, checking the company’s Better Business Bureau (BBB) profile and reading customer reviews is a good idea.
+This helps you assess the company’s reputation and see if there have been any complaints.
+Look for businesses with at least 4 stars and a B+ rating or higher.

+### 4. Look for the Perks

+When shopping, customers always look for extra perks like free shipping for maximum value out of their purchase.
+Fortunately, we have you covered!
+Not only do we offer free shipping on orders over $50 worth of replacement printer ink, but we also offer discount coupons so you can save even more money.

+### 5. Pick a Company with Good Customer Service

+A company's customer service needs to be quick and able to answer your questions.
+If you're not happy with the ink cartridges you have received, it is essential that you get in touch with them and receive a satisfactory resolution.
+At CompandSave, our customer service department is ready to help with any questions or problems that might come up while you're shopping on our website for remanufactured printer cartridges or compatible inks.

+### 6. Be Aware of the Return/Replace Policy

+Always check the store's return/replacement policy before you buy.
+In case there's something wrong with the product after you've bought it, CompandSave offers a warranty that lasts for 365 days.
+So, if the remanufactured printer cartridges are broken or don't work, let us know within this period.
+Contact us, and we'll refund you or replace the cartridge hassle-free!

+### 7. Learn About the Warranty

+Before purchasing, read the ink cartridge's specifications online; this will give you a better idea of the product you're purchasing.
+Some cartridge brands may only offer a 30-day warranty, while others go up to 1 year.

+Second, remember that CompAndSave's refilled cartridges and remanufactured toner come with a 100% satisfaction guarantee.
+So if, for any reason, you don't see value in your purchase, we will be happy to refund the paid amount or replace the product within the first year of ownership.

 [](https://www.compandsave.com/top-10-tips-on-how-to-save-on-printer-ink)